Master of Teaching (Primary) - CC45

-The Master of Teaching (Major) is an ideal course if you have completed a three year non-education bachelor degree.
-The Primary major will allow you to move into a career as a primary school teacher to teach Prep - Year 6, while choosing the Early Childhood major will prepare you to teach from Prep to Year 2 and in early childhood settings such as long day care settings and kindergartens or pre-prep education centres.
+The Master of Teaching (Primary) is an ideal course if you have completed a three year non-education bachelor degree and wish to move into a career as a primary school teacher.
+Upon graduating, you will be eligible to teach Prep - Year 6 in Australian primary schools.

 This course enables you to teach across the Australian Curriculum - within Accreditation requirements, the required Australian Curriculum to be covered includes:

 - Humanities and Social Sciences (Including Geography: Foundation - Year 6, History: Foundation - Year 6, Civics and Citizenship: Year 3 - Year 6, and Business and Economics: Year 5 - Year 6)

 - The Arts

 In addition to building the professional knowledge and skills required to teach, the course is designed to foster dispositions for engaging in and contributing to the teaching profession through a commitment to ongoing professional learning.

 The design of this course utilises CQUniversity's three-term structure, therefore a two-year volume of learning masters course can be fast-tracked to be completed in one and a half years.
 A part-time pathway is also available and is to be completed as per the part-time course planner.

 This course can only be studied within Australia, however, you must be in a location where you can access, or travel to, up to two school sites for the in-school practicum within the course.